 - End-to-end support for HDR video capture, encoding, and display.

-- Introduction of Mixed SDR and HDR composition, defining different displayable luminance ranges between SDR and HDR.
+- Introduced Mixed SDR and HDR composition, which defines different displayable luminance ranges between SDR and HDR.

 Android 14